-Looking across the rows in Table 3, it is striking that for both developmentalist and non-developmentalist types of policymakers Japanese bilateral aid seems to have had a greater impact than the rest of the world aid in almost every case on development expenditures.
-It may be recalled from Table 2 that Types I-IV are the non-developmental policymakers and Types V-VIII are the developmental ones.
+Looking across the rows in Table 3, it is striking that for both developmentalist and non-developmentalist types of policymakers Japanese bilateral aid seems to have had a greater impact than the rest of the world aid in almost every case of development expenditures.
+It may be recalled from Table 1 that Types I-IV are the non-developmental policymakers and Types V-VIII are the developmental ones.
 It is also interesting to see the difference between the two types.
-The co-efficients (with varying degrees of significance) ρ_B vary between .6123 and .7393 for models I-IV.
-That means that in the presence of Japanese aid approximately 26 to 39 percent of this aid goes to development expenditure on the margin if the policymaker is non-developmental.
-On the other hand, from models V-VIII, the corresponding percentage of aid going to development expenditures is between 67 and 53 percent.
-For models I to IV, ρ{M} varies between .7241 and .8228.
-For models V to VIII, the range is between .4772 and .6568.
-Thus in terms of influencing development expenditures in Indonesia Rupiah for Rupiah Japanese bilateral aid has been more successful than the non-Japanese aid.
+The co-efficients (with varying degrees of significance) ρ_B vary between .6639 and .7269 for models I-IV.
+That means that in the presence of Japanese aid approximately 27 to 33 percent of this aid goes to development expenditure on the margin if the policymaker is non-developmental.
+On the other hand, from models V-VIII, the corresponding percentage of aid going to development expenditures is between 58 and 72 percent.
+For models I to IV, ρ_M varies between .7618 and .8335.
+For models V to VIII, the range for ρ_m is between .4826 and .7129.
+Thus, it would be appropriate to conclude that in terms of influencing development expenditures in Thailand Baht for Baht Japanese bilateral aid has been more successful than the non-Japanese aid.
 In addition to revealing the influence of Japanese aid, the above co-efficients also indicate that the type of the policymaker really can make a difference.
 This is also true in terms of financing development expenditures out of domestic revenue.
-For a non-developmental policymaker ρ_R varies between .7215 and .8226.
-Rather dismally, this implies that between 72 and 82 percent of domestic revenues may go to non-development expenditures in the presence of aid.
+For a non-developmental policymaker ρ_R varies between .6952 and .8476.
+Rather dismally, this implies that between 76 and 84 percent of domestic revenues may go to non-development expenditures in the presence of aid when the policymakers are non-developmentalist.
+Thus, a major hypothesis of this study is verified: the more developmental the orientation of the policymaker the more foreign aid influences spending in the direction of development.
+It also corroborates the earlier finding that bilateral Japanese aid has performed well in general for development purposes.

-What kind of policymakers did make the decisions in Indonesia regarding development?
+What kind of policymakers did make the decisions in Thailand regarding development?
 This is a particularly fascinating question, but is hard to answer in a definitive fashion.
-The "best guess" one can make must use a great deal of reliable institutional history.
-In case of Indonesia this is largely unavailable.
+Within the context of the model, the "best guess" one can make must use a great deal of reliable institutional history.
+In the case of Thailand, this is largely unavailable in English.
+While more is available in Thai, the evidence there is far from conclusive.
 The books and articles written on this subject deal at best with particular episodes.
 On the whole, however, a picture of at least partial commitment to genuine development objective emerges.
-This is also consistent with my own visits to Indonesia and extensive investigations with the Indonesian and non-Indonesian academics and development practitioners on the subject.
+This is also consistent with my own visits to Thailand and extensive conversations with the Thai and non-Thai academics and development practitioners on the subject.